pallets/flask/docs/design.rst

 A template abstraction layer that would not take the unique features of the template engines away is a science on its own and a too large undertaking for a microframework like Flask.

+Furthermore extensions can then easily depend on one template language being present.
+You can easily use your own templating language, but an extension could still depend on Jinja itself.

 Micro with Dependencies